-This management information circular (this "Information Circular") is furnished in connection with the solicitation of proxies by and on behalf of management of the Corporation ("Management") for use at the Meeting and any adjournment or postponement thereof.
+This management information circular (this "Information Circular") is furnished in connection with the solicitation of proxies by and on behalf of management ("Management") of Aimia Inc. (the "Corporation" or "Aimia") for use at the annual meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Shares") of the Corporation, and any adjournment or postponement thereof, held online via live audio webcast at https://web.lumiagm.com/494632157 on May 6, 2022, at 10:30 a.m.
+(Eastern Daylight Time) and for purposes set forth in the accompanying notice of annual meeting of shareholders (the "Notice").
 No person has been authorized to give any information or make any representation in connection with any matters to be considered at the Meeting other than those contained in this Information Circular and, if given or made, any such information or representation must not be relied upon as having been authorized.

-All capitalized terms used in this Information Circular but not otherwise defined herein have the meanings set forth in the Notice of Annual Meeting of Shareholders.
+All capitalized terms used in this Information Circular but not otherwise defined herein have the meanings set forth in the Notice.
 Unless otherwise indicated in this Information Circular, Aimia, we, us, our or the Corporation refer to Aimia Inc., and, where the context requires, its subsidiaries and associated companies.

-Information contained in this Information Circular is given as of March 24, 2021, unless otherwise specifically stated.
+Information contained in this Information Circular is given as of March 29, 2022, unless otherwise specifically stated.